Vivekanand-R/Industry-Outlook/README.md

 1. Growth Opportunities - It may also tells us how country economy is performing, overall.
 2. Ease of Obtaining Visa: How many skilled workers/talents does the nation attracts, or how competitive is it.
 3. Language: Time to learn new language.
 And, how easy is it for expats.
-4. Making Friends: How vibrant the culture, welcoming or reserved the people are.
-It could also mean how easy is to do business for new startup or new expats.
+4. Making Friends: How vibrant the culture, welcoming or or bit reserved are.
 5. Weather: How pleasant the climate is, overall.

 ![image](https://github.com/user-attachments/assets/d6db8fe4-b0a2-4482-9c44-d17538604aa3)